 (22) The Director, Student Administration Services will calculate monies owing by the student or the University in accordance with the provisions of this Rule and Procedures and where necessary:

 (23) Fees payable in accordance with Parts A, B, C D and F and the relevant Schedule will be levied each study period on the basis of the student's enrolment, or intended enrolment, for that study period.

 (24) Subject to clause (38), no change in amount of fees payable will occur after Census Date of the relevant study period.

 (25) Unless the Director, Student Administration Services otherwise directs, fees listed in the Schedules related to Parts A, B, C, E, G and H will be paid in full on or before the advertised due date for the relevant study period unless a later date is specified on the relevant invoice.

-(26) If any fee (including special or administrative charges) payable by a student remains unpaid after the Time for Payment date, the Director, Student Administration Services may sanction, cancel or refuse the student's enrolment at any time thereafter (for International Students these powers are subject to adherence to the provisions of the Enrolment Deferment, Suspension and Cancellation Procedures - International Students to ensure).
+(26) If any fee (including special or administrative charges) payable by a student remains unpaid after the Time for Payment date, the Director, Student Administration Services may sanction, cancel or refuse the student's enrolment at any time thereafter (for International Students these powers are subject to adherence to the provisions of the Enrolment Deferment, Suspension and Cancellation Procedures - International Students).

 (27) If an International Student fails to pay in full by the relevant Census date, their enrolment may be cancelled by the Director, SCU International in accordance with the Enrolment Deferment, Suspension and Cancellation Procedures - International Students.

 (28) Where enrolment has been cancelled or refused, a student may be reinstated upon payment of all outstanding fees and administrative charges before the final date for reinstatement as determined by the Director, Student Administration Services.